kodarn/Sparsnas/README.md

 osmocom_fft -a airspy -f 868000000 -v
 ```

 This text will not go into the details on how to install the software.
 This text will continue assuming that you managed to record a signal to file on disk using one of the command lines above.
 Note: different applications stores the signal data in different formats such as `*.cu8`, `*.cs8`, `*.cu16`, `*.cfile`, etc. Common to all these formats is the sample form called ["IQ"](http://whiteboard.ping.se/SDR/IQ).
+[Here](https://arachnoid.com/software_defined_radios/) is another IQ resource.

 If you have never worked with signal analysis before, you can check out Mike Ossmann's introduction tutorials on the Yard Stick One: [Part 1](https://www.youtube.com/watch?v=eVqIe3na_Zk) and [Part 2](https://www.youtube.com/watch?v=vf38-8LbDuw).